Infnote/infnote_seeder/README.md

 ns.infnote.com	internet address = 47.74.45.239

-and you have a full node ip address 47.74.45.239
+and you have a full node IP address 47.74.45.239

 $ sudo nohup python infnote_dns.py &